TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Top row 3 keys cX-Cut, cC-Copy, cV-Paste: Programmable as x1, x2, x3 Layout 1, and x4, x5, x6 for Layout 3 and 4.
 Can use any of the [Various] actions for x1 - x6.
 Program as *xn*number n=1-6, number = 1-24

-Note: Press [Cfg] once, and then press [Var] to select either the [De] or the [Ret] key 24 options which are selected by pressing the red bottom Pad [o] which will cycle through the 24 options for both the [Del]ete key top right and the [Ret]urn key bottom right.
+Note: Press [Cfg] once, and then press [Var] once or twice, to select either the [De] or the [Ret] key 24 options which are then selected by pressing the red bottom Pad [o] which will cycle through the 24 options for both the [Del]ete key top right and the [Ret]urn key bottom right.
+Pressing the [Var] ket 3x,4x or 5x will select the first [Cut], second [Cpy], or third [Pst] respectively which can then be changed by pressing the [o] option Pad.
+Pressing the [Var] key, 6x, 7x, or 8x will select from the top-row 3 keys in Layouts 3 or 4, which can then be changed to one of the 24 options using the bottom Pad key.
 The status line will show which key is chosen and which option is selected.
-To save the choice press the [Sav] key just below it, else it will reset to the default [Del] and [Ret] after the next reboot.
+To save the choice press the [Sav] key just below it, else it will reset to the default [Del], [Ret], [Cut,Copy,Paste] keys after the next reboot.
+If the [Sav] key is  not p[ressed the new choice(s) will be valid for current session.
+To reset the keys back to their default use the *x1*0 code.

 Note: The key M1-M24 macros listed above are default macros - use the macro editor to configure new macros or copy, rename and/or chain/link new or existing macros.
 Some of the default macros run items on the pinned on the taskbar,